dmuth/cheetah-bot/README.md

    - So if a message is sent at second 0, the queue is now 1, at 1 second, it is 1.2, then 1.4 at 2 seconds, etc. until the queue maxes out at 2.
 - `REPLY_EVERY` - Replies to every Nth message in the group.
 100 is usually a good number.
    - Optional.
 If not specified, the cheetah bot will not issue any unsolicited replies.
-- `CHEE_MORE` - By default, replies to messages that are exactly `chee` or `/chee`.
-If this is set, will reply to messges with `chee` *anywhere* in the message.
-While fun, can get quite spammy!
 - `QUOTES_FILE` - File containing quotes.
 Defaults to `./quotes.txt`
 - `IMAGES_FILE` - CSV File containing image images and comments.
 Defaults to `./urls.txt`.
    - Default images can be found Imgur: https://imgur.com/gallery/iisbC6p